 Corporate Compliance Requirement in Malaysia

-all business letters, statements of account, invoices, official notices, publications, bills of exchange, promissory notes, endorsements, cheques, orders, receipts and letters of credit of or purporting to be issued or signed by or on behalf of, the company, should have the Company name (whether or not it is carrying on business under a business name) & company registration number
+(d) all business letters, statements of account, invoices, official notices, official publications, websites, bills of exchange, promissory notes, endorsements, cheques, order forms, invoices, receipts and letters of credit of or purporting to be issued or signed by or on behalf of, the company, and all other forms of its business correspondences and documentation should have the Company name (whether or not it is carrying on business under a business name) & company registration number

 Keeping proper accounting and other records which sufficiently explain the transactions and financial position of the company and enable true and fair profit and loss accounts and balance sheets.

 All appropriate entries are to be made in such accounting and other records within 60 days of completion of the transactions to which they relate the accounting and other records are to be retained for 7 years.

 In accordance to the Inland Revenue Board of Malaysia (IRBM) guidelines of record keeping, it is obliged that all accounting documents should be kept in its original form (hardcopies) although they could be converted to an electronic form (scanned copies) to be conveniently retrievable.
 The accounting record should be made available if IRBM officer requests for its original.

 |Within 60 days of completion of transactions||S.245 of Companies Act|

 |1.5||Lodging of Annual Return, for each calendar year not later than 30 days from the anniversary of its incorporation date.||Within 30 days from the anniversary of incorporation date||S.68 of Companies Act|

 |1.6||Preparation of Financial Statements |

 Directors of every company shall prepare financial statements within 18 months of date of incorporation and subsequently, 6 months of financial year-end.